 Paula has starred in comedy specials on HBO and BRAVO, won an Emmy Award, served as “official correspondent” for The Tonight Show during the 1992 Presidential race, pioneered the art of backstage commentary during an Emmy telecast, steps up to the plate for causes she believes in, and is almost always included in any compendium – be it film, television or print, noting comedic influences of the 20th/21st century, most recently, We Killed: The Rise of Women in American Comedy (October 2012, Sarah Crichton Books).
 Paula also appears on “Late Night w/Craig Ferguson” about 3 times a year and she’ll do an occasional editorial for NPR’s “All Things Considered”.

-n April 2013 NPR Laughter Therapy (Highbridge Audio) will be released, a 2-CD collection of NPR’s best interviews and stories with “funny folks” including Paula’s Talk of the Nation interview.
+In April 2013 NPR released Laughter Therapy (Highbridge Audio), a 2-CD collection of NPR’s best interviews and stories with “funny folks” including Paula’s Talk of the Nation interview.
 If it means anything to anyone, she is recognized as one of Comedy Central’s 100 greatest stand-ups of all time.
 Paula won an American Comedy Award for Best Female Standup Comic, and in 2010 she was one of a select group voted into the Comedy Hall of Fame.

 Wait Wait…Don’t Tell Me is now heard in 5 million homes across the country, including all of the major markets, internationally on NPR Worldwide, streaming on the Internet and via podcast.
 In 2008 it received a Peabody Award for broadcasting excellence.
 On the show Paula gets to match wits with some of the country’s leading pundits.
 In May 2013 the show will do its first Cinecast from New York’s Town Hall and Paula will be one of the Panelists.
 The show made it’s television debut on BBC America with a “2011 Year In Review.”
 Paula was on that panel as well.
 Poundstone quickly goes on record about how much she loves being part of the show saying: “I am a proud member of the endorphin production industry.
 They allow me to say whatever I want on Wait, Wait Don’t Tell Me.
 The panelists are unscripted, so it’s perfect for me.
 I feel like I’m a batter in a batting cage.
 I get lobbed topics.
 Sometimes I just watch them go by, but every now and then I get a piece of one.
 If the others didn’t cheat, it would be an almost perfect work experience.”